 investment process and is managed at position, theme and portfolio levels.
 Asli is the former Managing Partner of US Policy Metrics, a policy advisory and research firm for hedge funds.
 This follows her experience for almost a decade at UBS as Senior Client Relationship Director in the CEO's office, covering the largest client and/or transactions globally, where she developed a rare blend of policy expertise, an ability to analyze complex business problems, and a range of global economic policy and regulatory issues.
 Asli began her career at Schlumberger International, working in Egypt, India, Venezuela and Trinidad &Tobago.
 She later worked for Procter & Gamble as a Brand Manager running a flagship brand with US$ 100 million-plus revenue at the age of 25.
 Ay has an MBA from Harvard Business School and a BSc in Industrial Engineering from Bilkent University in Turkey.
 She holds various financial licenses in the United Kingdom and in United States and is a Chartered Alternative Investments Analyst.

-Today, through Ayers Neugebauer & Co., Nick invests in and advises organizations in healthcare, entertainment, financial services and business services.
 Nick recently partnered with Insight Venture Partners to acquire Veeam Software, where he now serves as a member of Veeam’s board of directors.
 Previously he helped build one of the Nation’s most successful media and digital buying firms.

 Time Magazine named Nick one of the “40 most influential people in politics under the age of 40” and The Wall Street Journal called him a “political prodigy.”
 In 2019, the World Economic Summit nominated Nick to join the forum as a Young Global Leader.
 He received a Bachelor of Political Science degree from Kennesaw State University.
-Nick is the proud husband to Jamie and exhausted father of seven-year-old triplets, Charles, Mary Floyd, and Talton.
+Nick is the proud husband to Jamie and father of ten-year-old triplets, Charles, Mary Floyd, and Talton.

 Priyanka Bakaya is an entrepreneurial environmental leader.
 She has been recognized on the Fortune 40 Under 40: Ones to Watch List, the Forbes 30 under 30 List, Conscious Company's Top 30 Social Entrepreneurs List, and is a Laureate of Cartier Women's Initiative Award for North America for her leadership in environmental entrepreneurship.
 She is a graduate of Stanford and MIT.